The Scatty Mum

 Ingredients laid out for lamb kofta wrap.

-• Yoghurt Sauce - Use a plain natural yoghurt or if you prefer a thicker consistency you can use a greek yoghurt.
+• Yoghurt Sauce - Use a plain natural yoghurt or if you prefer a thicker consistency you can use Greek yoghurt.
 Scroll down to the variations section to find out how to make the sauce dairy free.
-Again use fresh mint in the yoghurt sauce, dried mint just won’t taste the same!
+Again use fresh mint in the yoghurt sauce, along with a squeeze of fresh lemon juice and garlic.
+You can use a garlic paste if you prefer.

-• Wraps - I have used chapatis, but flatbread or pita breads also work really well, along with tortilla wraps.
-You can find some gluten free options in the variations section below.
+• Wraps - I have used chapatis, but flatbread or pita bread also work really well, along with tortilla wraps.
+You can find some gluten-free options in the variations section below.

 ⚡ Variations